chikat/ansible_docker/README.md

 # ansible_docker
-ansible to construct docker server
+ansible to set docker in local

 ## usage